filswan/go-swan-client/README.md

 ## How to use

-:bell: The input dir and out dir used for client tool should only be absolute path.
+:bell: The input dir and out dir used for client tool should only be absolute one.

 ### Step 1.
 Generate Car files for offline deal